twr14152/Network-Automation-Scripts-Python3/pyGNMI/README.md

 }
 ```

-The next script will change the interface description on ethernet1 of device clab-lab3-ceos1
+The set functionality will update or change configuration settings on a device.

 Pre-change state